SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 	watch crictl ps
 	```

 	When `apiserver` will be re-created, we can encrypt all existing secrets.
-For example, let's do it fort all secrets in `one` NS:
+For example, let's do it fort all secrets in `one1` NS:
 	```
-	kubectl -n one get secrets -o json | kubectl replace -f -
+	kubectl -n one1 get secrets -o json | kubectl replace -f -
 	```

 	To check you can do for example:
 	```
+	ETCDCTL_API=3 etcdctl \
+	--cert /etc/kubernetes/pki/apiserver-etcd-client.crt \
+	--key /etc/kubernetes/pki/apiserver-etcd-client.key \
-	ETCDCTL_API=3 etcdctl --cert /etc/kubernetes/pki/apiserver-etcd-client.crt --key /etc/kubernetes/pki/apiserver-etcd-client.key --cacert /etc/kubernetes/pki/etcd/ca.crt get /registry/secrets/one/s1
+	--cacert /etc/kubernetes/pki/etcd/ca.crt \
+	get /registry/secrets/one1/s1
 	```

 </details>